-'Investment adviser' is a broad term, but in Hong Kong refers to professional investment advisers selling or advising on financial products.
+'Investment adviser' is a broad term.
+In Hong Kong, it generally refers to intermediaries selling or advising on financial products.
 Depending on the products they sell, and the particular activities they conduct, the investment advisers are subject to different regulatory regimes under the Securities and Futures Commission, the Hong Kong Monetary Authority or the Insurance Authority.

 As the client, you have a responsibility to be clear about your investment objectives, know your adviser and understand the product.
-Make sure you obtain the full details of the fees, charges and penalties applicable to any recommended investment product before you commit.
+Make sure you obtain the full details of the fees, charges and penalties (e.g. early termination) applicable to any recommended investment product before you commit.

 As a rule of thumb, don't sign any document or agreement if there is anything in it that you don't understand despite any pressure you may feel.
 Pay special attention if you are recommended a product that is not authorized in Hong Kong, or one that you feel is too complex for you to understand.